Observability Logging

 In the course of operating a bare-metal Kubernetes cluster, I needed a reliable way to collect and centralize logs from both cluster infrastructure and running workloads.
 This required designing a logging pipeline that could ingest logs from multiple nodes, process them consistently, and store them in a system suitable for querying and analysis.

-This article describes the approach I used to implement log ingestion for that environment, along with the design considerations and trade-offs involved.
+This is the approach I used to implement log ingestion for that environment, along with the design considerations and trade-offs involved.

 Goals